ridoweb/blog/_posts/2023-12-18-develop-iotedge-modules.md

 modcs=$(az iot hub module-identity connection-string show -n $HUB_ID -d $EDGE_ID -m ModuleA -o tsv)
 ```

-# Run Debug the custom module
+# Run/Debug the custom module

 Finally, you can run or debug this project by tweaking the configuration so it will connect to the local $edgeHub instance, using the certificate configured for TLS: